ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 ## Architecture

 This tutorial involves an active/active scenario where two copies of the application are deployed in two different regions and the two copies are serving customer requests in a round-robin way.
-The DNS configuration initially points to the first region.
 The DNS configuration automatically points to the healthy region if one copy fails.

 <p style="text-align: center;">